-“We’ve found interning marketing majors has become beneficial for both us and the interns,” said Keeon Yazdani, a marketing strategist who has dealt with interns at various companies, including CBD’R US.
-"We provide interns the opportunity to learn about how a small business operates, while they provide their insight on social media and how to keep the younger demographic engaged with our content.”
+“We’ve found interning marketing majors has become beneficial for both us and the interns,” said Keeon Yazdani, a marketing strategist who has dealt with interns at various companies, including CBD’R US, an online cannabis business.
+“We provide interns the opportunity to learn about how a small business operates while they provide their insight on social media and how to keep the younger demographic engaged with our content.”
 [Related article: Social Media for Business: Marketing, Customer Service and More ]

-Kristi Porter, the Georgia-based solopreneur behind the copywriting consultancy Signify, also found her unpaid internship program to be an overall positive experience for her and the interns she has hired.
+Kristi Porter, a Georgia-based business owner who founded the copywriting consultancy Signify, also found her unpaid internship program to be an overall positive experience for her and the interns she has hired.

 “I only require five hours per week, so that’s why it is unpaid,” Porter said.
 “All of them have been good with our arrangement and, I believe, have had a great time and learned a lot.
 As a one-woman business, it’s also great to sometimes get others’ opinions and insight.”